fbpx

 7. Branch Office: This is a business that is registered as a branch of a foreign company.
 The branch office operates under the laws of Kenya and is required to comply with local regulations.

-The cost of business registration in Kenya varies depending on the type of business structure you choose to register.
+The cost of registering a business name in Kenya varies depending on the type of business structure you choose to register.

 Here are the statutory costs for the various business structures: